 Did you know?
 The Colosseum is the largest amphitheatre in the world.

-Visiting: The Colosseum is open all-year round, except for January 1 and December 25.
+Visiting: The Colosseum is open all-year-round, except for January 1 and December 25.
 It is the most popular landmark in Italy, so be sure to allow plenty of time to get into the amphitheatre in the summer.

-Gothic: Cologne Cathedral, Germany
+Gothic: Cologne Cathedral, Cologne

 Build began: 1248

-Similar examples: Westminster Abbey in London, Notre Dame in Paris
+Similar examples: Westminster Abbey in London, Notre Dame in Paris.

 History: Cologne Cathedral was not the first structure to be erected on the site.
 It is believed the ground was previously home to a Roman temple.
 However, from the fourth century onwards, the site has been occupied by Christian buildings.
 One, a free-standing baptistery dating back to the sixth century, was at one stage part of the present Cologne Cathedral.
 But it was demolished in the ninth century to make room for the second cathedral.
 You can still see ruins of the old baptistery today.